 - Never have been convicted of a felony (unless civil rights have been restored) or of a lesser offense involving moral turpitude or an offense of a nature that is incompatible with the duties of a notary public.

-To become an Arizona notary and receive an Arizona notary public commission, a notary applicant must:
+To receive an Arizona notary commission, a notary applicant must:

 - Meet the eligibility requirements provided in the previous section.